aeternity/state-channel-demo/README.md

 At first player's side, he/she can inspect the calldata (second player non-hashed move), examine the move the opponent picked and choose to make an inappropriate action (e.g. not revealing his move, because he/she found out that will lose after inspecting opponent's move).

-`RockPaperScissors` Demo Smart Contract provides disputing methods to use on-chain with `ForceProgressTx`, such as [`player1_dispute_no_reveal`](https://github.com/aeternity/state-channel-demo/blob/develop/contract/contracts/RockPaperScissors.aes#L96) which can be used in cases where the first player did not reveal his move.
+The `RockPaperScissors` Demo Smart Contract provides disputing methods to use on-chain with `ForceProgressTx`, such as [`player1_dispute_no_reveal`](https://github.com/aeternity/state-channel-demo/blob/develop/contract/contracts/RockPaperScissors.aes#L96) which can be used in cases where the first player did not reveal his move.

 In that case, the second player can raise an on-chain dispute utilizing transaction force progress mechanism [ForceProgressTx`](https://github.com/aeternity/protocol/blob/master/channels/ON-CHAIN.md#forcing-progress).